Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.12: Add umask option (thanks to @blakehilliard) This adds the ability to control the permission flags when creating log files.

 - 0.9.11: Fix issues with gzip compression option (use buffering)

 - 0.9.10: Fix inadvertent lock sharing when forking